Ombre (pronounced om-brey)

 Ombre chiffon strapless bridesmaid dress from Dollygown (left) and Mansory’s Ferrari F8XX Spider Tempesta Turchese (right).
 There seems no clear agreement about when a "bridesmaid dress" becomes a "bridesmaid gown" and most retailers avoid the latter term, presumably to avoid compressing relativities between "bridal gowns" and what the bridesmaids wear.

 Mansory is a German operation based in Tirschenreuth, Bavaria, the core business of which is the modification of high-priced (mostly European) cars.
 Their signature approach is the celebration of conspicuous consumption and they eschew subtlety in favor of an eye-catching appearance, a focus being “one-off” (the “one of one philosophy” as they describe it) creations where a particular combination of colors and modifications are not duplicated on another vehicle.
-So, while not exactly bespoke, their products are about the closest thing possible to actually displaying a price-tag somewhere on the bodywork, their output said to have achieved high sales Russia, China, the Middle East and India; Mansory's work with specific components, notably carbon-fibre, is renowned in the industry as state-of-the-art and of the highest standard.
-One recent one-off creation was the F8XX Spider Tempesta Turchese (Turquoise Storm), a variation of their modified Ferrari F8 Spider on which the ombre color scheme transitioned gradually from a specially blended white to a vivid turquoise, accented by Mansory’s traditional set of forged carbon-fibre pieces in black.
+So, while not exactly bespoke (as the word traditionally was understood), their products are about the closest thing possible to actually displaying a price-tag somewhere on the bodywork; high sales are said to have been achieved in Russia, China, the Middle East and India.
+Mansory's work with specific components (notably carbon-fibre) is renowned in the industry as state-of-the-art and of the highest standard.
+One recent one-off creation was the F8XX Spider Tempesta Turchese (Turquoise Storm), a variation of their modified Ferrari F8 Spider on which the ombre color scheme transitioned gradually from a specially blended white to a vivid turquoise, accented by Mansory’s traditional set of carbon-fibre pieces in black.
 The company also modifies the 3.9 liter (238 cubic inch) twin-turbocharged V8, its output increased by some 22% to 868 bhp (648 kW) which propels the Tempesta Turchese to a top speed of 220 mph (355 km/h).

 Lindsay Lohan in vintage Herve Leger bandage dress, Maxim Hot 100 Party, Gansevoort Hotel, New York City, May 2007 (left) and 1976 PDL Ford Mustang II, Baskerville Raceway, Tasmania, Australia, 1977 (right).

 Incorrectly, ombre sometimes is used to describe color arrays or schemes where a variety of distinct shades are applied with a clear line of division between each and this is wrong because the ombre effect is one in which there's a gradual blending of one hue into another.
 Where the multi-color (which can be just two) layers are distinct and differentiated, designers use the generic term “color block” to refer to the use of solid blocks of contrasting or complementary shades.
-A special case is the “rainbow stripe”, applied to an array which recalls the pattern (not necessarily the curved shape) of a rainbow but this need not follow the classic (ROYGBIV) color model.
+A special case is the “rainbow stripe”, applied to an array which recalls the pattern (not necessarily the curved shape) of a rainbow but this need not follow the classic ROYGBIV (the sequence of the visible spectrum: red, orange, yellow, green, blue, indigo & violet) model.
 Indeed, an array of colors which in nature would never be seen in a rainbow can still be called “rainbow stripe”, based on the pattern.
-So, Ms Lohan's bandage dress is in rainbow stripe while the Mustang II's livery is in a color block scheme.
+So, Ms Lohan's bandage dress is in rainbow stripe while the PDL Mustang II's is in a color block scheme.

-The PDL Mustang II was a space-frame race car built in New Zealand in 1976 to conform to the commendably liberal rules which at the time applied.
-So extensive were the modifications from the donor vehicle that any relationship with the actual Ford Mustang II wasn’t even skin deep and it used one of the rare, aluminum-block Ford 351 cubic inch (5.8 litre) Cleveland V8s.
-It replaced the original PDL Mustang which was based on a genuine 1970 Mustang Boss 429 which had been stolen and recovered without its valuable engine and transmission.
-Purchased for what was in retrospect the bargain price of US$500, it was actually a good basis for a circuit racer because Kar Kraft (the specialist operation to which the build of the Boss 429 programme (1969-1970) was out-sourced) was compelled to widen the front track to accommodate the big 429, something which, when fitted with an iron-block 351, greatly improved the handling.
-Both cars enjoyed much success but so radical were the modifications to the Mustang II that eventually it was compelled to wander the planet to find events where the organizers were prepared to let it run.
-When it was unleashed, it was fast, loud and spectacular and made a good case for there being more Formula Libre races.
+The PDL Mustang II was a space-frame race car built in 1976 to conform with the commendably liberal rules which at the time applied in New Zealand, then something of a parallel universe which had continued to follow the path other regulatory bodies a decade earlier had abandoned because the machines were becoming to too removed from their origin.
+So extensive were the modifications from the donor vehicle that any relationship with an actual Ford Mustang II wasn’t even skin deep and it used the all-aluminum (Cleveland; 335 series) 351 its predecessor had run the previous season.
+Both cars enjoyed much success but so radical were the modifications to the Mustang II, eventually it was compelled to wander the planet to find events where the organizers were prepared to let it run.
+When unleashed, it was fast, loud and spectacular and made a good case for there being more Formula Libre races.
 That case can still be made.

 No comments: